Visual Sensor Network Stimulation Model Identification via Gaussian Mixture Model and Deep Embedded Features: Numerical Results

-These results are also graphically depicted in Figure~\ref{fig:pdf_reconstruction_uniform}\footnote{In general, the results obtained with the EM-based approach are characterized by lighter overfitting than the variational counterpart.
+The results reported in Table~\ref{tab:performance_uniform} are graphically depicted in Figure~\ref{fig:pdf_reconstruction_uniform}\footnote{In general, the results obtained with the EM-based approach are characterized by lighter overfitting than the variational counterpart.
 It is important to recall that V-GMM chooses automatically the optimal number of components, while GMM requires an extensive cross-validation phase.}.
-In detail, form Figure~\ref{fig:weights_eff} one can notice the accurate events prior estimate provided by the GMM+AE solution (confirmed also by the small values of $D_{KL}$ in Table~\ref{tab:performance_uniform}) and a slightly worse estimate computed via the V-GMM+AE method.
-Moreover, it results that the V-GMM+DNN approach performs similarly to the V-GMM one.
-Conversely, \\ the GMM+DNN method experiences a milder overfitting effect, nonetheless, the reconstruction process is completely ruinous, as validated also by the non-defined value of $D_{KL}$ and the high value of $e_r$ reported in Table~\ref{tab:performance_uniform}.
-The effect of the rounding process \eqref{eq:rounding_map} can be evaluated by comparing Figure~\ref{fig:weights} with Figure~\ref{fig:weights_eff}: in the former one, a large number of spurious components characterizes the estimated events distributions for all the considered methods; in the latter one, this issue is partially solved, due to the aggregation of multiple centroids on a single vertex, according to~\eqref{eq:effective_weights}.
+In detail, Figure~\ref{fig:weights} represents the estimated events prior before the rounding process, while Figure~\ref{fig:weights_eff} shows the final results after the rounding process.
+In both figures, the underlying uniform event priors are depicted with unfilled boxes.
+Hence, the effect of the rounding process \eqref{eq:rounding_map} can be evaluated by comparing Figure~\ref{fig:weights} with Figure~\ref{fig:weights_eff}: in the former, a large number of spurious components characterizes the estimated event distributions for all the considered methods; in the latter, this issue is partially solved, due to the aggregation of multiple centroids on a single vertex, according to~\eqref{eq:effective_weights}.
+From Figure~\ref{fig:weights_eff} one can notice that the GMM+AE solution provides the most accurate prior estimate (confirmed also by the smallest value of $D_{KL}$ in Table~\ref{tab:performance_uniform}), while V-GMM+AE yields a slightly worse result in terms of overfitting (even though the reconstruction capability is still acceptable if compared with all the other methods, as suggested by Table~\ref{tab:performance_uniform}).
+Moreover, the already mentioned overfitting effect in (V-)GMM, as well as in V-GMM+DNN, is evident from the large number of spurious components that appear in the final estimates.
+Conversely, the GMM+DNN method experiences a milder overfitting effect; nonetheless, the reconstruction process is completely ruinous, as validated also by the non-defined value of $D_{KL}$ and the high value of $e_r$ reported in Table~\ref{tab:performance_uniform}.